 About the Blog

 What this blog also spawned, is a wonderful, wonderful community.
-I’ve been reached out to by so many fellow vegans (both Arab and non-Arab alike) who have enjoyed my posts, tried out my recipes or undergone similar experiences reconciling their lifestyles with their culture and/or religion.
+I’ve been reached out to by so many fellow vegans (both Arab/Middle Eastern and others alike) who have enjoyed my posts, made my recipes or undergone similar experiences reconciling their lifestyles with their culture and/or religion.
 I can’t say how much pleasure and happiness it gives me to know that if even for a few minutes, I’m able to connect with others and share experiences.